BezDailey/BezDailey/README.md

-# Hi there, I'm Bez Dailey 👋
+# Hi there, I'm Jabez Dailey 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer who loves crafting innovative solutions and exploring emerging technologies.
 My journey in tech is fueled by curiosity, and continuous learning.